Students at UWE Bristol who are also parents may be entitled to a range of allowances or grants that will help them to finance their studies.

 Case study for an NHS-funded student

-A student with 2 children and a working partner with childcare costs £300 per week and rent of £700 per month.
+A student with two children and a working partner with childcare costs £300 per week and rent of £700 per month.

 Step 1: maximum allowances